 The result is a very striking contrast between the elegance of the hotel and the grunge style of the Burger Joint, which is precisely the charm of the place.
 That and the entrance seems to be hidden behind mysterious red curtains.

-On the menu you will find the basics of a burger: regular or cheeseburger, fries, drinks and milkshakes and for dessert, ice cream and brownie.
-In 2012 it received the title of the third best burger in the world in the World Burger Competition.
+On the menu you'll find the basics of a burger: regular or cheeseburger, fries, drinks and shakes, and for dessert, ice cream and brownie.
+In 2012 it received the title of the third best burger in the world at the World Burger Competition.
 That's nothing!